State of emergency declared in Charlottesville ahead of anniversary

 Virginia Gov. Ralph Northam and the city of Charlottesville have declared a state of emergency ahead of the anniversary of the violent Unite the Right rally.

+The first iteration of the group's rally took place in the sleepy Virginia town last August.
+On the anniversary on Sunday, large protests and parades are planned in Washington, D.C., as well as smaller memorial events in Charlottesville.

-In August 2017, 32-year-old Heather Heyer was killed when she was struck by a car that had plowed into a crowd of counterprotesters.
+On Aug.
+12, 2017, Heather Heyer, 32, was killed when she was struck by a car that had plowed into a crowd of counter-protesters.
 Two Virginia State troopers were also killed that weekend when their helicopter crashed into woods nearby.

-Multiple events are planned in the Charlottesville area from Friday through Sunday to mark the anniversary of the rally, Northam's office said.
+Several events are planned in the Charlottesville area beginning Friday through Sunday to mark the anniversary of the rally, Northam's office said.

 Northam asked residents to "make alternative plans to engaging with planned demonstrations of hate."